gnyani/beyondclass-gateway-api/Documentation/ImportantTODO.md

 - send otp before registering and register only iff otp is correct -- **Done**
 - Start thinking about Entertainment page
 - Date validation
-- compound index on User object email and mobile number combo should be unique
+- compound index on User object email and mobile number combo should be unique -- **Done**
 - optimmize for mobile
 - feedback support
 - parse message delivery status from text local and give appropriate notification inUI.